mstocco/mariostoc.co/content/traininglog/20220220-ironman2022-27weeksout.md

 Run 30 minutes EASY.
 This should be to start or end the day.
 Can be after the ride, but certainly does not HAVE to be after the ride.

 ### NOTES
-Total Time: **30 Minutes**
+Run Time: **30 Minutes** &nbsp; Roller Time: **40 minutes**

 Started the day with a cup of coffee and the 30 minute run; standard route to _Quadra_ on the bike path that typically takes me ~32 minutes.
-Today I was back in 30 feeling great.
+Today I was back in 30 and **feeling great**.

+Work got in the way of me getting on the bike; at 2030 I pedalled easy until bedtime.

 <!---->
 ## FRIDAY FEB 25 ☀️